mldbai/mldb/container_files/public_html/doc/builtin/sql/FromExpression.md

 SELECT x.* FROM sample(dataset, {rows: 25, withReplacement: FALSE}) AS x
 ```

+The second argument, a row with the dataset's configuration, is optional.
+When it is not specified, it will sample
+50 rows without replacement.

 See ![](%%doclink sampled dataset) for more details.

 ## Transpose